-(1) Applications for leave shall be submitted to the designated supervisor for recommendation to the Professional Development Committee normally at least one month in advance of the leave time.

-(2) Employees on non-regular appointments who are granted professional development leave and/or financial assistance shall normally take such leave or assistance during their appointment period.
-Upon prior approval by the Professional Development Committee, employees may be granted financial assistance for professional development activities which occur during a period when they are not on appointment and no longer employees, provided a work assignment is available in the educational plan for the next College year.

-(e) Professional development leave shall be subject to the following:

-(1) Subject to Clause 35(d)(2) the leave may be taken only at a time mutually agreeable to OC and the employee.

-(2) Contributions for employee benefits shall be continued during the leave period by OC and the employee and the leave period shall count in full for increment purposes.

-(3) Approved leave shall be at full salary unless mutually agreed otherwise by the employee and the Professional Development Committee.

-(f) (1) There shall be a professional development fund to support professional development activities.
-The fund shall be drawn from the following sources each fiscal year:

-(i) one percent (1%) of the salaries of the employees covered by this article which shall be provided by OC;

-(ii) twenty-five dollars for each employee covered by this article which shall be provided by each employee as a condition of employment;

-(iii) the savings in salaries and benefits of any employees granted leave at a reduced salary as a consequence of any arrangement made under the provisions of Clause 35(e)(3).

-- (2) Funds not expended in any one fiscal year shall be carried forward to the next fiscal year. - (g) (1) Professional Development Committees, consisting of the Dean and two faculty representatives, shall be appointed for each of the following three faculties: - (i) Health and Social Development Faculty; - (ii) Adult and Continuing Education Faculty;

-(iii) Trades and Technology Faculty.

-(2) Subject to the provisions of this article, the Committees shall establish, publish and work within common guidelines for the review of applications for professional development leave and financial assistance and for the allocation of such monies.
-Faculty committees may establish, publish, and work within their own guidelines upon the agreement of all the Professional Development Committees.

-(3) The Professional Development Committees shall review applications and make recommendations to the OC President or designate for the granting or denial of professional development leave, together with a recommendation for financial assistance should the Committee recommend that the leave be granted.
-The OC President or designate shall approve or deny professional development leave and financial arrangements, taking into account the recommendations of the Committee.
+- (1) Applications for leave shall be submitted to the designated supervisor for recommendation to the Professional Development Committee normally at least one month in advance of the leave time. - (2) Employees on non-regular appointments who are granted professional development leave and/or financial assistance shall normally take such leave or assistance during their appointment period.
+Upon prior approval by the Professional Development Committee, employees may be granted financial assistance for professional development activities which occur during a period when they are not on appointment and no longer employees, provided a work assignment is available in the educational plan for the next fiscal year. - (e) Professional development leave shall be subject to the following: - (1) Subject to Clause 35(d)(2) the leave may be taken only at a time mutually agreeable to OC and the employee. - (2) Contributions for employee benefits shall be continued during the leave period by OC and the employee and the leave period shall count in full for increment purposes. - (3) Approved leave shall be at full salary unless mutually agreed otherwise by the employee and the Professional Development Committee. - (f) (1) There shall be a professional development fund to support professional development activities.
+The fund shall be drawn from the following sources each fiscal year: - (i) 0.785% of the salaries of the employees covered by this article which shall be provided by OC; - (ii) twenty-five dollars for each employee covered by this article which shall be provided by each employee as a condition of employment; - (iii) the savings in salaries and benefits of any employees granted leave at a reduced salary as a consequence of any arrangement made under the provisions of Clause 35(e)(3). - (2) Funds not expended in any one fiscal year shall be carried forward to the next fiscal year. - (g) (1) Professional development committees, consisting of the Dean and two vocational instructors, shall be appointed for each of the following three committees: - (i) Health and Social Development Committee; - (ii) Foundational Programs, English as a Second Language and Office Administration Committee; - (iii) Trades and Apprenticeship Committee. - (2) Subject to the provisions of this article, the committees shall establish, publish and work within common guidelines for the review of applications for professional development leave and financial assistance and for the allocation of such monies.
+Professional development committees may establish, publish, and work within their own guidelines upon the agreement of all the professional development committees. - (3) The professional development committees shall review applications and make recommendations to the Dean or designate for the granting or denial of professional development leave, together with a recommendation for financial assistance should the Committee recommend that the leave be granted.
+The Dean or designate shall approve or deny professional development leave and financial arrangements, taking into account the recommendations of the Committee.

-ARTICLE 36 - EMPLOYEE EXCHANGE LEAVE
+ARTICLE 35 - EMPLOYEE EXCHANGE LEAVE